ocaml-multicore/kcas/README.md

 type 'a queue = {
   back : 'a list Loc.t;
   middle : 'a list Loc.t;
-  front : 'a list Loc.t
+  front : 'a list Loc.t;
 }
 ```